Sqlninja user manual

 4. Other useful information

-- Sqlninja is released under the GPLv2.
+• Sqlninja is released under the GPLv3.
 See the LICENSE file for details.

-- In verbose mode you might get a "Bareword NetPacket::IP::IP_PROTO_UDP not allowed...blah blah" error.
+• In verbose mode you might get a "Bareword NetPacket::IP::IP_PROTO_UDP not allowed...blah blah" error.
 You can safely ignore it, as it seems a harmless bug of NetPacket.
-If you want to get rid of it, set
+If you want to get rid of it, set $proto=17 in UDP.pm.

 If sqlninja has been useful to you, either because it helped in a penetration test or because you just became a millionaire stealing credit cards from e-commerce sites, be aware that it's also thanks to:

-Sqlninja is not trivial to setup, so it should be of no use for Skr1pt K1ddi3z.
+Sqlninja is not trivial to setup, so it should be of no use for script kiddies.
 In any case, what you do with this tool is uniquely your business.
 In order to use it you are supposed to be a professional penetration tester with some written document that authorizes you to punch holes in the network you are attacking.
 If you don't have such authorization, feel free to have fun anyway but be aware that this might get you in trouble with a lot of law enforcement agencies.
 That means you.
-Not me.
+Not us.

-Also, if you successfully used this tool in a penetration test, and that made your boss win a few more projects that will help him buy a new Porsche, convince him that the hacking community deserves a donation to buy some booze.
+If you have some constructive observations or ideas about current or new functionalities, or if you want to report a bug, or if sqlninja was useful in some way, please drop us a line :).
+Also, if you successfully used this tool in a penetration test, and that made your boss win a few more projects that will help him buying a new Porsche or bringing his trophy wife to Vegas, convince him that the hacking community deserves a donation to pay some bills and buy some booze.

 Any damn fool can beg up some kind of job; it takes a wise man to make it without working -- Charles Bukowski